What Level of Cut Resistant Gloves Do I Need?

 Cut Resistant Gloves – For The Maximum Cut Protection

-For the Cut performance, the market now mainly has 2 standards.
+For the Cut performance, the market now mainly has 2 standards about the level of cut-resistant gloves:

 One is The American National Standards Institute (ANSI) has released a new edition of the ANSI/ISEA 105 STANDARD-2016.ANSI standards feature nine cut levels that reduce the gaps between each level and better define protection levels for the cut-resistant glove and sleeves with the highest gram scores.

-Another one is Europe standard EN388, but now EN388 standard allows for highly cut resistant materials to be tested using the ISO13997 test method ISO 13997 testing is similar to ASTM F 1790 testing in that a straight blade is drawn across a piece of fabric as increasing force is applied to the blade.
-The Cut lever for 13997 is from A to F grade.
+Europe standard EN388 allows for highly cut-resistant materials to be tested using the ISO13997 test method ISO 13997 testing is similar to ASTM F 1790 testing in that a straight blade is drawn across a piece of fabric as increasing force is applied to the blade.
+The Cut lever of cut-resistant gloves for 13997 is from A to F grade.

 Level 0: These fabrics offer no protection.